United Empire: 2022

+2023 and early 2024

 On March 26, 2023, at Revolution Rumble, a show promoted by Revolution Pro Wrestling, Dan Moloney defeated United Empire's Akira in singles competition.
 Immediately following the match, an impressed Will Ospreay appeared and extended Moloney an invitation to join the faction, which was accepted.

-On May 24, 2023, AEW owner Tony Khan announced that both Fletcher and Davis had signed contracts joining AEW.
-This would officially bring the faction to AEW.
-Ospreay would be announced to sign several months later.
-During their tenure in AEW, Ospreay and Fletcher were also part of The Don Callis Family, but would still represent the United Empire in AEW.

 Following Catch 2/2's claim of their second IWGP Junior Heavyweight Tag Team Championship on June 4 at Dominion 6.4 in Osaka-jo Hall, the duo was confronted by Bullet Club's Clark Connors.
 This led to Dan Moloney attacking the duo from behind, betraying United Empire and joining Connors in Bullet Club.
+In July 2023, Ospreay introduced his student and protege Callum Newman into the stable and NJPW.

+On 11 February at The New Beginning in Osaka, United Empire was defeated by Bullet Club War Dogs, in the 10-man steel cage match.
+After the match, Ospreay thanked the NJPW fans and promised to return to the promotion one day, before embracing with his United Empire stablemates in the ring.
+This marked Ospreay's final appearance for the promotion as a NJPW talent and ending his tenure as leader of the United Empire, though he would still represent the stable in AEW.